Purposes for processing

 By 2024 the programme will achieve full population coverage across England for non-specific symptom pathways and be applying the RDC pathway principles to every site-specific symptom pathway

-NHS England and NHS Improvement has commissioned independent partners Ipsos MORI and York Health Economic Consortium (YHEC) as processors, in collaboration with the Strategy Unit at Midlands and Lancashire Commissioning Support Unit (CSU – part of NHS England) to undertake a comprehensive evaluation of the RDC programme.
+NHS England has commissioned independent partners Ipsos MORI and York Health Economic Consortium (YHEC) as processors, in collaboration with the Strategy Unit at Midlands and Lancashire Commissioning Support Unit (CSU – part of NHS England) to undertake a comprehensive evaluation of the RDC programme.
 The evaluation will provide ongoing feedback to inform the delivery of RDC pathways and the strategic direction of the programme.

 The evaluation will use mixed quantitative and qualitative methods to assess the processes, impact, and economics of RDC pathways to understand: